chrpe80/fp_tool/readme.md

 * Pycharm

 # Testing
-All Python functions have been tested using the Python unittest library, and the website has been tested manually by me.
+All Python functions have been tested using the Python unittest library, and the website has been tested manually.

 # Future